jjgrainger/wp-custom-post-type-class/README.md

-# Advanced Custom Post Types
+# WP Custom Post Type Class v1.0

 A single class to help you build more advanced custom post types quickly.